 The launch of the first Selina Music Studio in Colombia in January this year allows international and local music producers, bands, and musicians to collaborate and co-create.
 Selina has recently increased its music-based activity in the UK; September saw the launch of its first electro-club in Manchester, Cotton, with a second music-dedicated venue opening at the end of the year in Liverpool.
 Selina is also set to open an exciting London property in early 2020, with music taking centre stage.
 Additionally, the brand holds the annual Selina International Music Summit, which brings together local and international icons, featuring an electrifying programme of live music showcases and club shows that represent both emerging and established talent from around the world.

-As part of its headline sponsorship, Selina will offer winner of the A&MAs Breakthrough Artist an all-expenses paid one-week trip to Medellin to use the facilities.
+As part of its headline sponsorship, Selina will offer winner of the A&MAs Artist of the Year an all-expenses paid one-week trip to Medellin to use the facilities.

 Annabella Coldrick, CEO, MMF said: